opentok/opentok-android-sdk-samples/Custom-Video-Driver/README.md

 # Custom Video Driver

-This app shows how to use both a custom video capturer and redender.
+This app shows how to use both a custom video capturer and redender (custom video driver).
 While most applications will work fine with the default capturer (and therefore won't require an understanding of how the custom video driver work), if you need to add custom effects, then this is where you should start.

 > Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
 Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).